Understanding Health Fragility and Stability Margins

 - minimizing sensory overload

-These support buffering capacity without overwhelming the system.
+These may support buffering capacity without adding more load.

 5. Reduce volatility before increasing demand